We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Healthline only shows you brands and products that we stand behind.Our team thoroughly researches and evaluates the recommendations we make on our site.
 To establish that the product manufacturers addressed safety and efficacy standards, we:

 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Let your stomach settle.
-After you experience the most explosive symptoms of food poisoning like vomiting, diarrhea, and upset stomach, experts recommend letting your stomach settle.
+If you have symptoms of food poisoning like vomiting, diarrhea, and an upset stomach, experts recommend letting your stomach rest.
 That means avoiding food and drink altogether for a few hours.

 - decaffeinated tea

 When you feel you might be able to hold down food, eat foods that are gentle on your stomach and gastrointestinal tract.
 Stick to bland, low fat, low fiber foods.
 Fat is harder for your stomach to digest, especially when it’s upset.
 Avoid fatty foods to prevent upsetting it further.

 Foods that are gentle on the stomach include: